TonAldo48/matematch/README.md

 # MateMatch

-MateMatch is a modern web application designed to help users find compatible roommates and shared housing opportunities.
+MateMatch is a modern web application built to help users find compatible roommates and shared housing opportunities.
 Built with Next.js 14 and Firebase, it provides a seamless experience for connecting people looking for shared living arrangements.

 ## Demo